 An emotional note from Tej Pratap Yadav to his younger brother Tejashwi Yadav

-Patna, May 08: RJD chief Lalu Prasad Yadav's elder son Tej Pratap Yadav on Wednesday posted on Twitter an emotional message for his younger brother, Tejashwi Yadav, calling him his 'courage' and 'support'.
+Patna, May 08: Rashtriya Janata Dal (RJD) chief Lalu Prasad Yadav's elder son Tej Pratap Yadav on Wednesday posted on Twitter an emotional message for his younger brother, Tejashwi Yadav, calling him his 'courage' and 'support'.

 Taking to Twitter, Tej Pratap Yadav said while referring to his younger brother said,''You are my courage, support and is also dear to him more than life.''